• Buy From Us

 ISN’T IT WRONG TO PREFER ONE OVER THE OTHER?

 No!
 No, not at all.
-Just remember that just because you prefer one term over another doesn’t mean the other is bad, and don’t assume that everyone who uses that term over the other means it in a negative way.
+Just remember that just because you prefer one term over another doesn’t mean the other is bad, and don’t assume that everyone who uses that term over the other means it negatively.

 Myths about Pansexual and Bisexual